hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 I'll be working on creating more music for an updated trailer and tutorial levels for our game.

 ### Week 10
+Postmortem:

+Throughout development, I found that our communication went very well.
+Everyone on the team was very responsive and vocal in regards to their tasks and what they needed from each other.
+Additionally, we were able to build out features quickly, with short turnover times.
+We were all also able to get playtest data from our peers and incorporate player feedback into our game.

+Areas that we could be stronger in were in organizing our design decisions, verbalizing ideas to each other efficiently, and delegating art tasks more quickly.

+Personally,

 This week, I worked on setting up the beginning of what will be our in game tutorial levels.